uc-r/uc-r.github.io/analytics/predictive/ts_exploration.md

 <img src="/public/images/analytics/time_series/unnamed-chunk-28-1.png" style="display: block; margin: auto;" />

 However, looking at the ACF plot makes the feature more clear.
-There is more information in this data than the plain time series plot provided.
+There is more information in this data then the plain time series plot provided.
 We see that the first three lags clearly exceed the blue line suggesting there is possible some signal in this time series component that can be used in a forecasting approach.

 ```r